pioui/uncertainty/README.md

 ## References

-If you find this code useful in your research, please conisder citing the following paper:
+If you find this code useful in your research, please consider citing the following paper:

 @ARTICLE{10284772,
   author={Chlaily, Saloua and Ratha, Debanshu and Lozou, Pigi and Marinoni, Andrea},